awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 If you are not currently using launch templates and prefer not to create one now, you can create a launch configuration instead\.

 A launch configuration is similar to a launch template, in that it specifies the type of EC2 instance that Amazon EC2 Auto Scaling creates for you\.
-You create the launch configuration by including information such as the ID of the Amazon machine image \(AMI\) to use, the instance type, the key pair, and security groups\.
+You create the launch configuration by including information such as the ID of the Amazon Machine Image \(AMI\) to use, the instance type, the key pair, and security groups\.

 **To create a launch configuration**